ismahahmed/Data-Ops-Challenge/README.md

 ## Standarizing Data

 In order to combine the rosters into one table, I needed to make sure the data was standarized.
 Firstly, I needed to change roster 2 date format to match other rosters: YYYY-MM-DD.
 I did this by creating a function that took in two parameters: `table` and `col`.
-Based on the table and column selected, the data will be changed from DD-MM-YYYY to YYYY-MM-DD.
+Based on the table and column selected, the data will be changed from MM-DD-YYYY to YYYY-MM-DD.

 ```python
 def change_date_format(table, col):